yhbcode000/soft-rob-embedding/README.md

 # soft-rob-embedding
 Unifying the representation of robot statuses and actions with natural language embeddings.
 This involves translating robotic states and actions into a common vector space shared with natural language, allowing AI to interpret and plan robot behaviors as if they were processing human language.
+This integration facilitates more intuitive and efficient robotic planning by leveraging the semantic richness of natural language embeddings.